3.2 Southwest Airlines Rituals and Routine

 4.0 US AirTran Airways Acquisition

 The success of the Southwest Airlines is founded on the expansion programs, which targets sustainable revenue, increasing market coverage, and adequate customer satisfaction levels.
 The initial stage of the acquisition strategy for the company was the December 1993 purchase of the Morris Air.
 The move was profitable for the firm since Southwest Airlines increased the market coverage, the annual revenue, and customer base.
-Currently, the company is focusing on the implementation of the AirTran Airways acquisition as one of the major expansion programs.
+Currently, the company is focusing on the implementation of the AirTran Airways acquisition as one of the major expansion programs.;;

 4.1 Southwest Airlines Benefits

 The move to acquire AirTran Airways is critical to the Southwest Airlines based on the current level of competition in the industry.
 The sector requires a large market of operation and capital base.
 The inclusion of the operations of AirTran will enable the firm to access new markets such as Mexico, Caribbean, and Atlanta (Hitt, Ireland, ; Hoskisson, 2016).
 Since some destinations include tourist sites, the firm is expecting to improve the customer base and the annual revenue.
-The 30 new markets are essential for the company to increase the services to regions initially regarded as highly competitive since AirTran positioning will be under Southwest Airlines.
+The 30 new markets are essential for the company to increase the services to regions initially regarded as highly competitive since AirTran positioning will be under Southwest Airlines.;Moreover, having a glimpse of the Southeast and East Coast will ensure that the company stands out above other carrier operators and large firms in the industry.
+AirTran operated both on local and international routes.
+Working within the external market will give Southern Airlines an opportunity to expand their operations to the foreign market.
+On the other hand, the Boeing 717s first-class seats designated for business class integrates with the recent changes in the organization to cater to the needs of the business travelers.;Furthermore, the acquisition is the best approach to the to improve the capital of operation for competitive advantage.

 The forecasted pre-tax annual revenue was estimated at $400 million, which is significant for further expansion implementations.
 Southwest Airlines and JetBlue have been dominating the US Airline industry with the anticipated management and growth challenges for Southwest Airlines.
 Nevertheless, the move to acquire AirTran Airways will assist the firm to cushion both the cost of operation and the implication of stiff competition.
 The control of the US market will require international mix since foreign companies have started venturing into the local segment.; ; ;;